Volunteer schemes & the environment

 We are committed to behaving responsibly and efficiently in order to enhance the long term interests of the firm, the community and the environment.

 As a firm with over 300 employees based in offices in London Bridge, Oxford and Manchester, we understand that our day to day operations have a direct impact upon the environment.

-So whether it be through publishing guidelines, staff training or regular independent audits, we monitor closely areas such as energy usage, waste and recycling, travel, sustainable procurement and how as a firm we can minimise these impacts through improvement in our environmental performance.
+So whether it be through publishing guidelines, training or regular independent audits, we monitor closely areas such as energy usage, waste and recycling, travel, sustainable procurement and how as a firm we can minimise these impacts through improvement in our environmental performance.